google/oss-fuzz/docs/new_project_guide.md

 ### Dictionaries

-Dictionaries hugely improve fuzzer effectiveness for inputs with lots of similar sequences of bytes. [libFuzzer documentation](http://llvm.org/docs/LibFuzzer.html#dictionaries)
+Dictionaries hugely improve fuzz target's effectiveness for inputs with lots of similar sequences of bytes. [libFuzzer documentation](http://llvm.org/docs/LibFuzzer.html#dictionaries)

-Put your dict file in `/out` and specify in .options file:
+Put your dict file in `$OUT` and specify in .options file:

 ```
 [libfuzzer]